 What happens during a visit to the hypnotherapist?

-During your first visit, you will be asked about your medical history and what brought you in -- what condition you would like to address.
-The hypnotherapist may explain to you what hypnosis is and how it works.
+During your first visit, you will be asked about your medical history and what condition you would like to address.
+The hypnotherapist may explain what hypnosis is and how it works.
 You will then be directed through relaxation techniques, using a series of mental images and suggestions intended to change behaviors and relieve symptoms.
 For example, people who have panic attacks may be given the suggestion that, in the future, they will be able to relax whenever they want.
-The hypnotherapist will also teach you the basics of self hypnosis and give you an audiotape to use at home so you can reinforce what you learn during the session.
+The hypnotherapist may also teach you the basics of self hypnosis and give you an audiotape to use at home so you can reinforce what you learn during the session.

 How many treatments will I need?

-Each session lasts about an hour, and most people start to see results within 4 - 10 sessions.
+Each session lasts about an hour, and most people start to see results within 4 to 10 sessions.
 You and your hypnotherapist will monitor and evaluate your progress over time.
-Children (aged 9 - 12) are easily hypnotized and may respond after only 1 - 2 visits.
+Children (aged 9 to 12) are easily hypnotized and may respond after only 1 to 2 visits.

 What illnesses or conditions respond well to hypnosis?

 Hypnotherapy can reduce the fear and anxiety that some people feel before medical or dental procedures.
 For example, studies show that dental patients who underwent hypnosis had a significantly higher threshold for pain than those who were not hypnotized.
 Hypnosis may also improve recovery time and reduce anxiety and pain following surgery.
 Clinical trials on burn patients suggest that hypnosis decreases pain (enough to replace pain medication) and speeds healing.
-Generally, clinical studies show that using hypnosis may reduce your need for medication, improve your mental and physical condition before an operation, and reduce the time it takes to recover.
+Other studies show hypnosis results in decreased use of pain medication, higher pain thresholds, shorter hospital stays, less surgical intervention, fewer complications, and a more satisfying birth experience among women in labor.
+Generally, clinical studies show that hypnosis may reduce the need for medication, improve mental and physical health before an operation, and reduce the time it takes to recover.
 Dentists also use hypnotherapy to control gagging and bleeding.

 A hypnotherapist can teach you self regulation skills.
 For instance, someone with arthritis may learn to turn down pain like the volume on a radio.
 Hypnotherapy can also be used to help manage chronic illness.
 Self hypnosis can enhance a sense of control, which is often lacking when someone has a chronic illness.